Rate-cost tradeoffs in control: Main results

 The first two terms in \eqref{eq:maina} match the first two terms in \eqref{eq:main}.
-The $O_1(\log n)$ term is the penalty due to the shape of lattice quantizer cells not being exactly spherical.
+The $O_1(\log n)$ term is the penalty due to the shape of lattice quantizer cells not being exactly spherical, i.e. it is the penalty due to the space-filling loss of the quantizer at finite $n$.
 In \secref{sec:a}, we provide a precise expression for that term for $n = 1, 2, \ldots$.
 The $O_2\left( \left( b - \tr(\mathsf \Sigma_V \mathsf S) \right)^{\frac 1 2} \right)$ is the penalty due to the distribution of the innovation not being uniform.
 It becomes negligible for small $b - \tr(\mathsf \Sigma_V \mathsf S) $, and the speed of that convergence depends on the smoothness parameters of the noise density.

 \thmref{thm:maina} implies that if the channel $F_i \to G_i$ is noiseless, then there exists a quantizer with output entropy given by the right side of \eqref{eq:maina} that attains LQR cost $b> \tr(\mathsf \Sigma_V \mathsf S))$, when coupled with an appropriate controller.
 In fact, the bound in \eqref{eq:maina} is attainable by a simple lattice quantization scheme that only transmits the innovation of the state (a DPCM scheme).
-The controller acts as if it observed a noise-corrupted version of the state: it forms its best estimate of the state based on the quantized data, and computes the control action based on that estimate.
+The controller computes the control action based on the quantized data as if it was the true state (the so-called \emph{certainty equivalence} control).

 Theorem \ref{thm:main} gives a lower (converse) bound on the output entropy of quantizers that achieve the target cost $b$, without making any assumptions on the quantizer structure and permitting the use of the entire history of observation data.
 Theorem \ref{thm:maina} proves that the converse can be approached by a strikingly simple quantizer coupled with a standard controller, without common randomness (dither) at the encoder and the decoder.
-Furthermore, although nonuniform rate allocation across time is allowed by \defnref{defn:hb}, such freedom is not needed to achieve \eqref{eq:maina}; the scheme that achieves \eqref{eq:maina} satisfies $H(U_t | U^{t-1}, Y^t) \to r$ in the limit of large $t$.
+Furthermore, although nonuniform rate allocation across time is allowed by \defnref{defn:hb}, such freedom is not needed to achieve \eqref{eq:maina}; the scheme that achieves \eqref{eq:maina} satisfies $H(U_i |U^{i-1} ) \to r$ in the limit of large~$i$.